 While machine translation has come a long way, and continues to benefit businesses, it still has its flaws, including biased data, the inability to grasp human language and problems with understanding context.

 Is Trained on Biased Data

-Like any AI model, machine translation systems only know what is put into it in its training dataset.
+Like any AI model, a machine translation system only knows what is put into it in its training data set.
 And because deep learning uses unsupervised methods, they learn everything by pulling data in from the world — whether that data is biased or not.
 As a result, they inherit the same problems and biases that exist in the real world.

 This is especially true for languages that must classify their nouns as either masculine or feminine, like French and Spanish.
 For example, if the words “doctor” and “nurse” are translated from English to Spanish, they have to have a gender tied to them.
 What genders the machine translation engine decides to use will likely be tied to the predominant gender associated with doctors and nurses in its training data.